Blaczeus/EntryLog/README.md

 ## Future Improvements

--Complete the time display by showing AM/PM notation.
--Implement data persistence using local storage to keep track of entries across sessions.- Implement data persistence with local storage.
+- Implement data persistence using local storage to keep track of entries across sessions.- Implement data persistence with local storage.
--Add charts or graphs to visualize traffic over time.
+- Add charts or graphs to visualize traffic over time.